OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 # Technical Preview - Emails in Mobile and Reactive Web Apps

-Create and send emails from Mobile and Reactive Web Apps.
-TODO: Improve the intro to link better with prereqs.
+Create and send emails from Mobile and Reactive Web Apps, as part of a technical preview.
+The technical preview consists of **Emails for Mobile and Reactive** and **Attachments in Mobile and Reactive emails**.
+See the prerequisites section to learn about product versions that support features you want to try out.

 ## Prerequisites